land-boards/lb-Arduino-Code/libraries/FabGL/README.md

 Please contact fdivitto2013@gmail.com if you need a commercial license.

+**Please don't remove copyright and/or original author from FabGL examples (ie from screens, dialogs, etc..), even from derived works which use examples as base.**

 =================================================================================

+FabGL is mainly a Graphics Library for ESP32.
+It implements several display drivers (VGA output, PAL/NTSC Color Composite, I2C and SPI displays).
+FabGL can also get input from a PS/2 Keyboard and a Mouse.
+FabGL implements also: an Audio Engine (DAC and Sigma-Delta), a Graphical User Interface (GUI), a Game Engine and an ANSI/VT Terminal.

 This library works with ESP32 revision 1 or upper.
 See [**Compatible Boards**][Boards].

-FabGL is mainly a Graphics Library for ESP32.
-It implements several display drivers (for direct VGA output and for I2C and SPI LCD drivers).
-FabGL can also get input from a PS/2 Keyboard and a Mouse.
-FabGL implements also: an Audio Engine, a Graphical User Interface (GUI), a Game Engine and an ANSI/VT Terminal.

-This library works with ESP32 revision 1 and upper.

-VGA output requires a digital to analog converter (DAC): it can be done by three 270 Ohm resistors to have 8 colors, or by 6 resistors to have 64 colors.
+VGA output requires a external digital to analog converter (DAC): it can be done by three 270 Ohm resistors to have 8 colors, or by 6 resistors to have 64 colors.
+Composite output doesn't require external components (maybe a 5Mhz low pass filter).

 There are several fixed and variable width fonts embedded.